jeffreylutz/katas/README.md

 # katas
 Code katas

-## Coding katas that shou the design process I use for designing software. ##
+## Coding katas that show the design process I use for designing software. ##